Karoline Olesen

-Karoline Olesen (/da/; born 3 Februar 2005) is a Danish professional footballer who plays as a midfielder for Malmö FF and the Denmark U19 national team.
+Karoline Olesen (/da/; born 3 February 2005) is a Danish professional footballer who plays as a midfielder for Damallsvenskan club Malmö FF.

 Club career

 Olesen began her professional career at Fortuna Hjørring as a 16-year-old.
 She scored a goal in her debut match.
 She ended her final season in the Elitedivision with the Player of the Month award.

 Olesen signed for Everton on 15 August 2023.
 She scored her first goal for Everton on 13 January 2024, opening scoring in the second half of the 3–0 victory over Aston Villa in the FA Cup.
 On 9 May 2025, it was announced that Olesen would be leaving Everton at the end of June after her contract expired.

 In June 2025, Olesen was announced at Malmö FF.